Understanding MLM Bonus Plans: A Breakdown of Rewards and Earnings

 • So, if Anna generates $4,000 in sales volume, Steve earns 5% of $4,000 = $200 as his differential bonus.

-Cycle or Board split bonuses are rewards distributors earn when they complete a specific group structure or “cycle.”
+Cycle or Board split bonuses are rewards distributors earn when they complete a specific group structure or “cycle,” and enter a new board.
 This type of bonus is often seen on board MLM plans, or commonly referred to as a revolving matrix plan.

 Unlike other bonuses, this type of bonus is more structure-based than PV-based.
 It works well for MLM businesses looking for faster growth of their MLM network.